hschuster9/tennis_matcher/README.md

-Ruby 2.4 on Rails 5.0.1, PostgreSQL, and ActiveRecord were used to create this app.
+Ruby 2.4 on Rails 5.0.1, PostgreSQL, and ActiveRecord were used to create this app; deployed on Heroku.

 This app was created to allow users to connect/communicate with other users by posting events and commenting on them.